bfgdigital/aus_forecast/README.md

-# Persistance Model of BOM Weather
+# BOM's Melbourne Forecast Accuracy

 ## Introduction

-We often get a 7 day weather forecast but don't often go back to see how accurate the predictions were for 7 days ago.
+####Evaluating the accuracy of the Bureau of Meteorology 6 day forecast.
-This project looks to explore how accurate the weather forecast is according to a what is known as the Persistance Model.
+The following information is an examination of the Bureau of Meteorology's 6-day forecast.

-The Persistance Model hypothesis for the weather domain is that "The weather tomorrow will be the same as today",
+It's hard to know if a forecast is good because it depends on how 'good' is measured.
+Is accurate to within 1º good?
+How about within 5º?

-or in mathematical terms Weather(t+1) = Weather(t), (t being today, or time).
+This project is evaluating how accurate forecasts are, depending on how many days away the forecast is.
+So instead of comparing to the historical temperatures, this will just look at how much the forecast changes as the date gets closer.

-The forecasts are already known to be very accurate for t = 1,2 and 3, so for this project I will be looking at t+7.
+Firstly, it looks at the error (Root Mean Squared Error or RMSE) of how correct/incorrect forecasts are by day (eg: how similar is the 3-day forecast compared to the same day forecast).

-The persistence model, also called the naïve predictor, is often used as a reference as it is a good ground estimation of other algorithms,
+Secondly, it evaluates at how accurate the forecast is against a naive forecasting approach, in this case the persistence model which is simply "The weather tomorrow will be the same as today" ie: the temperature will persist.
+This is a good way to evaluate model accuracy as this form of forecast naturally varies with changing weather, which makes it comparable to the difficulties typically faced in weather forecasting.

-and often used as a reference for determining the skill factor of a competing forecast model.
+The persistence model, also called the naïve predictor, is often used as a reference as it is a good ground estimation of other algorithms, and often used as a reference for determining the skill factor of a competing forecast model.

 <img src="assets/forecast.png" width="32%" /><img src="assets/accuracy.png" width="32%" /><img src="assets/persistence.png" width="32%" />